Frequently Asked Questions

 What counseling services does BCA provide?

-It is helpful at the time of the phone intake with the BCA office staff to provide some information about the presenting problem so that the most appropriate counselor can be selected to help you and/or your family.
+It is helpful at the time of the phone intake to provide some information about the presenting problem so that the most appropriate counselor can be selected to help you and/or your family.

 What if I want to obtain counseling for my child?